elephantsofneptune/presidency/README.md

       Then { user.valid? == true }
   a user can vote for a president
     Then { president.votes.count += 1 }
-  a user can only vote once
-    Then { validate uniqueness of user_id }

 home/index.html.erb
   user has not voted